elisoncrum/piipan/match/docs/state-match.md

     - If the request is not valid (malformed, missing required data, etc), the function returns a 400 response.
 Currently no error messaging is included in the response.
     - If the request is valid, the function uses a per-state managed identity to connect to the state-specific database in the `participant-records` cluster and queries for matching records.
 A 200 response is returned containing any matching record(s).

-While all states have separate function apps, managed identities, and databases, the function code is identical across each state.
+While all states have separate function apps, managed identities, databases, and Azure Active Directory resources, the function code is identical across each state.

 ## Environment variables